 Exchanging Money in Split Croatia

 If you don’t have EUR currency at hand you will often run into issues.
 US dollars, pounds sterling or some other popular currencies might be unofficially accepted at certain places per discretion of private owners.
 Buying things like ferry or bus tickets with foreign currency will almost always be impossible.
-Even if some restaurant or bar owner accepts other currencies, your inconvenience will guaranteed result in a very unfavorable exchange rate.
+Even if some restaurant or bar owner accepts other currencies, your inconvenience will always result in a very unfavorable exchange rate.
+Because of this, you should always make sure to have Euros at hand.

 Most airports, train, bus stations and ferry ports will have a convenient exchange office to change money – Mjenjacnica in Croatian.
-Typically this will involve a 3% or higher conversion fee.
+Typically this involves a 3% or higher conversion fee.

-In city center you can try exchange office at Brace Radica Square (locally called, Vocni trg – Fruit Square).
+In Split city center, you can try exchange office at Brace Radica Square (locally called Vocni trg – Fruit Square).
 This exchange office often has good exchange rates.

-There is a significantly lesser demand for exchange offices since Croatia adopted EUR so many have closed their doors.
+There is a significantly lesser demand for exchange offices ever since Croatia adopted EUR, and many have closed their doors.
 This makes ATMs the easiest and most convenient way to get cash.

 ATMs (Cash Machines) in Split Croatia

 You can find ATM machines everywhere around Croatia.
 Just look for the “bankomat” sign.
-If you are getting to Split by plane at the Split Airport passenger terminal ground floor there is a Splitska Bank ATM machine.
+If you are getting to Split by plane, you will immediately notice a few bank ATM machines at the Split Airport passenger terminal ground floor.

 ATMs in Split Croatia are reliable when you need quick cash, but it can be difficult to figure out the fee charged for this convenience.
 It may be wise to ask your home bank about these costs, especially if you’re traveling on tight budget where every penny counts.

-From my experience for a value of $200 (USA dollars), a 5 $ fee was applied.
+From my experience, for a withdrawal of $200 (USA dollars), a $5 fee was applied.
 You can check ATM charges and fees for most important USA banks at Bankrate website.

 Your bank (or even our local bank ATM machines) may even charge you a flat fee plus an additional 5% off the total withdrawal amount, so it’s probably better to withdraw larger amounts fewer times.